Magic: The Gathering: Production and marketing

-As of 2018, the number of consecutive sets set on the same world varies.
-For example, although Dominaria takes place in one set, the Guilds of Ravnica block takes place over three sets.
-In addition, small sets have been removed due to developmental problems and all sets are now large.
-Prior to this change, sets were put into two-set blocks, starting with a large set and ending with a smaller one three months later.
-Prior to 2016, expansion sets were released in a three-set block (again, beginning with a larger set followed by two smaller sets).
-These sets consist almost exclusively of newly designed cards.
-In contrast with the wide-ranging Core Set, each expansion focuses on a subset of mechanics and ties into a set storyline.
-Expansions also dedicate several cards to a handful of particular, often newly introduced, game mechanics.

 The Core Sets began to be released annually (previously biennially) in July 2009 coinciding with the name change from 10th Edition to Magic 2010.
 This shift also introduced new, never before printed cards into the core set, something that previously had never been done.
 However, core sets were discontinued following the release of Magic Origins, on July 17, 2015, at the same time that two-set blocks were introduced.
 Wizards of Coast announced on June 12, 2017, that they planned on revamping and reintroducing a revamped core set, and Core Set 2019 was released on July 13, 2018.

 In addition to the quarterly set releases, Magic cards are released in other products as well, such as the Planechase and Archenemy spin-off games.
 These combine reprinted Magic cards with new, oversized cards with new functionality.
 Magic cards are also printed specifically for collectors, such as the From the Vault and Premium Deck Series sets, which contain exclusively premium foil cards.

 In 2003, starting with the Eighth Edition Core Set, the game went through its biggest visual change since its creation—a new card frame layout was developed to allow more rules text and larger art on the cards, while reducing the thick, colored border to a minimum.
 The new frame design aimed to improve contrast and readability using black type instead of the previous white, a new font, and partitioned areas for the name, card type, and power and toughness.
 The card frame was changed once again in Core Set 2015, which maintained the same templating, but made the card sleeker and added a holo-foil stamp to every rare and mythic card to curtail counterfeiting.